 Contributed by Emma from Emma – Daydream Believer

 There are some awesome places to explore in New Zealand and we have made sure there’s a good variety.
-Why not make a road trip of it and visit a number of the best places to visit in New Zealand.
+Why not make a road trip of it and visit several the most beautiful places to visit in New Zealand.
 Road trips are just one of the best ways to explore a country and one we would highly recommend.

 If you don’t fancy a road trip, then you can still plan your holiday to include at least one if not more of these wonderful places.